 Maine Coons are one of the most popular cat breeds to own in the United States.
-They are loved by millions for their amazing looks, and dog-like personality.
+They are loved by millions for their amazing looks and dog-like personalities.

 Before rushing out to buy one though, it would be best you know the following things about what is it like to own a Maine Coon cat.

 Maine Coon Versus Normal Cat